ivantsepp/ivantsepp.github.io/about.md

 This will be a good exercise in documenting my thoughts and exploring the content more depth.
 As a side effect, I hope my writing will help others learn a new thing or two.

-Thanks for visiting my website and if you'd like, please leave some [feedback]!
+Thanks for visiting my website and if you'd like, please leave some [feedback] or buy me something from my [wishlist].

 [Paperless Post]: http://paperlesspost.com
 [hiring]: http://www.paperlesspost.com/about/jobs